 Their is a catch.
 I have to abide by the IRS wash sale tax rules.
 A wash sale typically occurs when an investor sells or trades stock or securities at a loss and buys the same thing, or something “substantially identical,” within 30 days before or after the sale.
 If that happens, the investor can’t deduct the loss.
 You can get more details on the rules here: Wash sale rule.
 Outside of the 30 day window, I may repurchase the shares in CMP and hopefully hold for the long run.
 The risk is that CMP’s stock price increases during the 30 days that I do not hold the shares.
 I am willing to take that risk.
 I will complete a stock analysis of CMP to help with my repurchase decision.
 Look for that analysis here at Dividends Diversify next week on Tuesday: Part 2 of my discussion about CMP.

 The process I have described is called tax loss harvesting.
+Minimizing taxes is a core investing principle.
 This tax minimization strategy normally gains attention of investors around the end of each year.
 For me, I go through my portfolio periodically looking for holdings where I can sell and realize a loss for tax purposes.
 If I like the company as investment, I will buy it back after 30 days.
 If the company is no longer meeting my investment objectives, I move my money elsewhere.

 Have you looked for tax loss harvesting opportunities in your portfolio recently?
 Do you implement tax loss harvesting in a different manner than what I described?
 What do you think of all the tax reform discussions coming out of Washington D.C?
 If you are a reader from another country, what are your tax rules regarding tax losses?